ndsurgenor/scrabble-scorepad/README.md

 ### Heroku App Deployment

-- This site was deployed to Heroku as an app.
-Steps for deployment are as follows:
+This site was deployed to Heroku as an app.
+Steps for deployment are as follows (NB to do this yourself, you will first need to fork the GitHub repository as outlined below):
-  - In the GitHub repository, navigate to the Settings tab (top right)
+  1. In Heroku, create a new app with a unique name of your choice
-  - From the options in the lefthand side menu, select Pages
+  2. When prompted or under settings, set the buildpacks to Python and Node JS, in that order
-  - From the Branch section drop-down menus, select 'main' and '/root' then click 'Save'
+  3. Under the same tab, create a Config Var with Key: 'PORT' and Value: '8000'
-  - The page will be automatically refreshed (after a short period) to indicate the successful deployment.
+  4. Link the Heroku app to the repository and click on Deploy

 ### Forking the GitHub Repository

-- Forking the repository allows for a copy to be made without affecting the original.
+Forking the repository allows for a copy to be made without affecting the original.
 Steps for forking are as follows:
-  - Log in to GitHub (requires an account) and locate the [GitHub Repository for Scrabble ScorePAD](https://github.com/ndsurgenor/scrabble-scorepad)
+  1. Log in to GitHub (requires an account) and locate the [GitHub Repository for Scrabble ScorePAD](https://github.com/ndsurgenor/scrabble-scorepad)
-  - Locate and click the 'Fork' button near the very top right of the repository page.
+  2. Locate and click the 'Fork' button near the very top right of the repository page.
-  - This will create a copy of the original Scrabble ScorePAD repository in your own GitHub account.
+  3. This will create a copy of the original Scrabble ScorePAD repository in your own GitHub account.

 ## Credits